AxonIQ/giftcard-demo/README.md

 Of these packages, `command`, `query`, and `gui` are also configured as profiles.

 ### Building the Giftcard app from the sources

 To build the demo app, simply run the provided [Maven wrapper](https://www.baeldung.com/maven-wrapper):

 ```
-mvnw clean package
+./mvnw clean package
 ```

-Note that for Mac OSX or Linux you probably have to add "`./`" in front of `mvnw`.
+Note that the Giftcard app expects JDK 11 to be used.

 Running the Giftcard app
 ------------------------